MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

 # Corporate communications: Guidance, methods, and products

 Employee engagement is a significant contributor to workplace satisfaction, loyalty, and productivity at any organization.
 Across Microsoft 365, there are multiple ways to communicate.
 Knowing which method or combinations of methods to use and when depends on your audience and the communication culture of your organization.

-Learn how to keep everyone informed and engaged using SharePoint, Microsoft Teams, Yammer, Stream, and Viva Connections*.
+Learn how to keep everyone informed and engaged using SharePoint, Microsoft Teams, Yammer, Stream, and Viva Connections.
 Learn more about the powerful strategies and communication tools available to you that help drive engagement in your organization.

 **In this solution:**

 - Discover applications best suited for your communication goals and audience
-- Get started planning for specific scenarios like Viva Connections*, holding a town hall, or distributing organizational news
+- Get started planning for specific scenarios like Viva Connections, holding a town hall, or distributing organizational news
 - Understand access, technical, and license requirements before getting started
 - Learn how to launch, manage, and maintain corporate communications over time

 >[!NOTE]
->**Viva Connections is not available for enterprise customers yet.** Viva Connections is one of four [Microsoft Viva](https://www.microsoft.com/microsoft-viva) modules that will be come available to all customers at the end of the summer in 2021.
+> Viva Connections is in Public preview and will become more widely available to customers this Fall.
+[Viva Connections] (/viva-connections-overview) is one of four [Microsoft Viva](https://www.microsoft.com/microsoft-viva) modules.